American Airlines pilot union leaders decided to let its 8,000 members vote on a tentative contract that may help the carrier exit bankruptcy.

 American imposed cost cuts on the pilots to trim spending by $315 million a year after they rejected an earlier accord in August.
 The two sides reached the latest agreement on Nov.
 9 after ending a stalemate over pay, protection against layoffs and the size of jets that can be flown at regional partners.

 The proposed six-year contract would raise pay 4 percent when it’s signed, with subsequent 2 percent annual increases.
 It also calls for a “mid-contract adjustment” to bring pilots to an industry-standard pay rate, and would provide furlough protection for current employees.

 Pilots would work more hours and have to pay more for medical benefits, and the agreement would let regional partners fly more jets of as many as 76 seats.
 American would be allowed to expand a marketing agreement known as code-sharing with Alaska Airlines and establish one with JetBlue Airways Corp.
-(JBLU)
+(JBLU:US)

 American pilots also would get a 13.5 percent equity stake in the restructured post-bankruptcy company.